BedrichVychodil/differ-docs/_build/html/_sources/jpylyzer.txt

 .. csv-table:: Map of significant properties
    :delim: ;
-   :header: "Property","XPath in JPylyzer xml output"
+   :header: "Properties", "Properties as used in program", "XPath in JPylyzer xml output"
    :file: jpylyzer.csv